When You Know Your Managed IT Service Provider Is Looking Out For You…

 Then to add insult to injury, your server has 1 last issue a few days later that takes 1 hour to fix.

-At $100 per hour for server support, the cost of these outages is $600 (for 6 hours) – in a period of time that is less than a month.
+At over $300 per hour for server support, the cost of these outages is in excess of $1,800 (for 6 hours) – in a period of time that is less than a month.

 As you may have noticed with this example, the more outages that occur, the more money the server maintenance person bills you for.